 The MTV Movie Awards debuted in 1992 and immediately made its reputation for poking major fun at mainstream Hollywood.

-Just up ahead, check out the complete ultimate winners at this year's MTV Movie & TV Awards.
+Just up ahead, check out the complete list of winners at the 2019 MTV Movie & TV Awards!

 All about the MTV Movie & TV Awards

 Over the years, the MTV Movie & TV Awards has been billed as the alternative to traditional award shows, or the "Oscars for millennials."

 The current trend for irreverent humor on mainstream awards shows can be traced back to MTV, which properly gets credit for deconstructing the format.

 Honors for directing, makeup, or technical achievement are still not making the cut.
 Instead, MTV continues to put the spotlight on performances that are truly crowd pleasing -- such as "Best Kiss", "Best Hero" and "Best Villain".